-1B-3.
-Describe how the CoC notified the public that it will accept and consider proposals from organizations that have not previously received CoC Program funding in the FY 2017 CoC Program Competition, even if the CoC is not applying for new projects in FY 2017.
-The response must include the date(s) the CoC made publicly knowing they were open to proposals. (limit 1000 characters)
+1B-3.Public Notification for Proposals from Organizations Not Previously Funded.
+Applicants must describe how the CoC notified the public that it will accept and consider proposals from organizations that have not previously received CoC Program funding, even if the CoC is not applying for new projects in FY 2018, and the response must include the date(s) the CoC publicly announced it was open to proposals. (limit 2,000 characters)